Jetbo/dst-server/README.md

 # This directory is setup as a volume to remain persistent
 /home/linuxgsm/.klei/DoNotStarveTogether/

-# GSM and game logs
+# Holds the GSM and game logs
 # This directory is setup as a volume to remain persistent
 /home/linuxgsm/gsm/log/

+# Holds the Don't Starve Together mod files
+# This directory is setup as a volume to remain persistent
+/home/linuxgsm/gsm/serverfiles/mods
 ```

 ## Hot Tips